COVID VACCINE (14.4.21)

 The government has kept Primary Care at alert level 4 and we need to keep a balance of the risks and benefits with regard to face to face monitoring.
 Wherever possible we are therefore offering telephone, and when appropriate or advised by the clinician, video consultations and face to face.
 This allows for important patient care to continue.
 If a clinician invites you for an appointment at the practice, please be assured that we follow extremely strict infection control procedures to ensure the protection of our patients and staff.
 We do kindly ask all those visiting or attending the Practice to wear a face covering such as a scarf or mask.

-Digital services are being increasingly relied upon and patients will always be offered a digital service in the first instance in order to minimise contact between staff and patients.
+Digital services are being increasingly relied upon and patients will always be offered a digital service in the first instance to minimise contact between staff and patients.

 To enable our online services please visit our website for instructions.
 You will need a Patient Access Registration letter from the Practice which supplies you with the necessary pin number so please either phone reception or email the practice to request this.